frimpongemanuele/darkweb-osint-threat-intelligence/README.md

 The project brings together several complementary areas of cybersecurity research and practical investigation:

-- 🔎 **OSINT & Dark Web Intelligence** — collection and analysis of potentially exposed organizational information from open and Dark Web sources.
+- **OSINT & Dark Web Intelligence**: collection and analysis of potentially exposed organizational information from open and Dark Web sources.
-- 🕸️ **Threat Intelligence** — investigation and correlation of external indicators to identify potential security risks.
+- **Threat Intelligence**: investigation and correlation of external indicators to identify potential security risks.
-- 🔗 **Entity & Link Analysis** — connecting people, organizations, domains, email addresses and other indicators to build investigative context.
+- **Entity & Link Analysis**: connecting people, organizations, domains, email addresses and other indicators to build investigative context.
-- 📊 **SIEM & Log Analysis** — collection and investigation of Windows security events using Splunk Enterprise.
+- **SIEM & Log Analysis**: collection and investigation of Windows security events using Splunk Enterprise.
-- 🛡️ **Vulnerability Assessment** — controlled validation of potential security weaknesses using Kali Linux and Metasploit Framework.
+- **Vulnerability Assessment**: controlled validation of potential security weaknesses using Kali Linux and Metasploit Framework.
-- 🧪 **Security Research Lab** — isolated virtualized environments designed to separate OSINT, monitoring and security-testing activities.
+- **Security Research Lab**: isolated virtualized environments designed to separate OSINT, monitoring and security-testing activities.
-- 🚨 **Incident Response & Mitigation** — analysis of potential response, remediation and continuous-monitoring measures.
+- **Incident Response & Mitigation**: analysis of potential response, remediation and continuous-monitoring measures.
-- ⚖️ **Ethics & Privacy** — consideration of authorization, data minimization, responsible OSINT and safe handling of sensitive information.
+- **Ethics & Privacy**: consideration of authorization, data minimization, responsible OSINT and safe handling of sensitive information.

 ## Architecture